sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 1.2.3.100
 ```

+## How does a semantic name help ?

+Examples:
+1. A Python PIP package or a .NET nuget package expects to be named using a semantic version when pushed to an Artifacts repository
+1. A Docker image inside a Container Registry follows a semantic tagging scheme
+1. DLLs can be versioned by passing on the semantic tag to `dotnet build/publish` commands.
+This significantly helps in associating the C# code with the pipeline build number

 ## Not using the 3rd party Gitversion

 One of the ways to do this is to use the [GitVersion Devops Task](https://github.com/GitTools/GitVersion).
 This is a sophisticated 3rd party tool that looks into your entire repository history and generates a incrementing semantic version.
 For this exercise, we will use out of box YAML expressions to dynamically generate a simple and unique semantic build name using just a couple of lines of YAML.

 ## Snippet

-In the following example we are setting the `name` of the Build to a conditional custom variable `BuildName`
+In the following example we are setting the **name** of the Build  to a conditional custom variable **BuildName**.
+The Devops variable **Build.BuildId** gives us an unique and auto-incrementing number.

 ```yml

 variables: